Phone screen, the common mistakes

 Phone screens are the great unknowns in the job interview process.
 I believe the phone interview is the easiest interview to prepare for and the intent of this post is provide reasons why and confidence.
 My goal is to change your view and potential fears of the phone interview.

 Most candidates fear the phone screen because we don’t know what to expect with this first call.
 If we do well in the phone interview and land the coveted in-person interview, we have an indication of what to expect based on the initial phone screen.
-When it comes to in person interviews, recruiters will often give the candidates some insight into what to expect and the names of the folks conducting the interviews.
+When it comes to in-person interviews, recruiters will often give the candidates some insight into what to expect and the names of the folks conducting the interviews.
 On the flip side, the phone interview is “first contact” and we don’t know what to expect or prepare for.

-If you are having a tough time moving past the phone screen, then you are probably missing something important on this call and hopefully this post will help.
+If you are having a tough time moving past the phone screen, then you are probably missing something important on this call and hopefully, this post will help.

 First and foremost, we need to be positive about the phone interview.
 Thinking about failure will become a self – fulfilling prophecy and recruiters can sense interview insecurity.
 It doesn’t smell or wear well.
 Remember, preparation is the best way to project confidence.

-The number 1 reason you should not be fearful of the phone interview is because you are one of the chosen ones.
+The number 1 reason you should not be fearful of the phone interview is that you are one of the chosen ones.
 For most jobs out there, the recruiter or hiring manager has a LOT of resumes to pick from and they picked yours.
 Yes, for once, you are a horse in the race.

 HRNasty’s reasons on why you should NOT be fearful of the phone screen